February 7-14, 2021 is Congenital Heart Defect (CHD) Awareness Week.

 With medical advances, the lifespan of those living with a CHD continues to improve, but the chances of living with a CHD depends greatly on the type of CHD a person has.
 About 95% of patients born with non-critical CHDs are expected to survive to age 18 compared with only 69% of those with critical CHDs.

 Most CHDs continue to require special surveillance throughout the lifespan.
 They may also require additional surgeries and procedures such as cardiac catheterization, heart surgery, or even a heart transplant.
-People with CHDs are also at an increased risk for other health problems such as issues with growth and development, hearth failure, sudden cardiac arrest, and stroke.
+People with CHDs are also at an increased risk for other health problems such as issues with growth and development, heart failure, sudden cardiac arrest, and stroke.